MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/plan/Understand-the-Effect-of-Fast-Logon-Optimization-and-Fast-Startup-on-Group-Policy.md

 The CSE determines that it requires synchronous processing to apply the new settings.
 With the background processing session in asynchronous mode, the CSE exits without applying the policy settings.
 The CSE signals to the Group Policy engine that synchronous processing is needed for the next sign-in.
 During subsequent background refreshes, the CSE is called, but it exits without applying the policy settings because it still requires synchronous processing.

-At the next sign-in, Group Policy processes synchronously.
+at the next sign-in, Group Policy processes synchronously.
 The Group Policy engine determines that the CSE did not complete processing during the last sign-in session.
 The Group Policy engine calls the CSE.
 The CSE determines that Group Policy is processing synchronously, and the CSE applies the policy settings with a single sign-in.

 ### Fast Logon Optimization, required synchronous processing, and required foreground processing for a CSE
 A CSE can require synchronous processing and foreground processing to apply settings.
 The foreground processing requirement is set when the **NoBackgroundPolicy** registry key is set to a value of 1.
 In this case, the CSE applies the policy settings with two sign-ins.

-For example, the user is signed in to the computer when there is a change to a user policy setting that requires synchronous processing and can only be applied during foreground processing.
+for example, the user is signed in to the computer when there is a change to a user policy setting that requires synchronous processing and can only be applied during foreground processing.
 The user stays signed in to the client computer until Group Policy background processing occurs (by default, approximately every ninety minutes).
-During background processing, the Group Policy engine determines that there is a change to the policy settings for a CSE, but the **NoBackgroundPolicy** registry key is set to 1, and the Group Policy engine does not call this CSE during background processing.
-Additionally, during subsequent background refreshes, the Group Policy engine does not call the CSE.
+During background processing, the Group Policy engine determines that there is a change to the policy settings for a CSE, but the **NoBackgroundPolicy** registry key is set to 1, and the Group Policy engine does not call this CSE during background processing. additionally, during subsequent background refreshes, the Group Policy engine does not call the CSE.

-At the next sign-in, Group Policy processes asynchronously because Fast Logon Optimization is in effect.
+at the next sign-in, Group Policy processes asynchronously because Fast Logon Optimization is in effect.
 This is foreground processing, so the Group Policy engine calls the CSE, which was set to only process in the foreground.

 The CSE determines that it requires synchronous processing to apply the new policy settings.
 With the current processing session in asynchronous mode, the CSE exits without applying the policy settings.
 The CSE signals to the Group Policy engine that synchronous processing is needed for the next sign-in.

-At the next sign-in, Group Policy processes synchronously.
+at the next sign-in, Group Policy processes synchronously.
 The Group Policy engine determines that the CSE did not completely process the policy settings during the last sign-in session.
 The Group Policy engine calls the CSE.
 The CSE determines that Group Policy is processing synchronously and applies the policy settings.
 In this case, it takes two sign-ins for the CSE to apply the settings.

 > [!NOTE]
 > This example assumes that only policy settings for a single CSE that requires synchronous processing and foreground processing, have changed.
 >
-> When you troubleshoot Group Policy, consider that there may be interactions with multiple CSEs, and you may find that the expected behavior for a single CSE varies when combined with the processing requirements of other CSEs.
-For more specific examples, see the Group Policy topics in [Wiki: Group Policy Troubleshooting Portal](http://social.technet.microsoft.com/wiki/contents/articles/2200.wiki-troubleshooting-portal.aspx#Group_Policy).
+> When you troubleshoot Group Policy, consider that there may be interactions with multiple CSEs, and you may find that the expected behavior for a single CSE varies when combined with the processing requirements of other CSEs. for more specific examples, see the Group Policy topics in [Wiki: Group Policy Troubleshooting Portal](http://social.technet.microsoft.com/wiki/contents/articles/2200.wiki-troubleshooting-portal.aspx#Group_Policy).

 ## Fast startup and Group Policy processing
 Group Policy settings or scripts that are applied during startup or shutdown might not be applied on computers that are running Windows 8.1 or Windows 8 because, by default, these computers are not fully shut down by the **Shut down** command.
 Instead, the computer enters a hibernate state.
 Full shutdown only occurs when the system is set to reboot or when a pending software update or other event causes the computer to process a full shutdown.
-You can use the **Restart Computer** command in Windows 8.1 and Windows 8 to achieve startup or shutdown on client computers.
+You can use the **Restart computer** command in Windows 8.1 and Windows 8 to achieve startup or shutdown on client computers.

-If you do not want fast startup to apply to computers in your enterprise, you can apply a GPO that disables the **Computer Configuration/Policies/Administrative Templates/System/Shutdown/Require use of fast startup** policy setting.
+if you do not want fast startup to apply to computers in your enterprise, you can apply a GPO that disables the **computer Configuration/Policies/Administrative Templates/System/shutdown/Require use of fast startup** policy setting.
 Be aware that disabling this policy setting results in full shutdowns  and longer startup times for client computers.
 The enabled state of the **Require use of fast startup** policy setting does not take precedence over any Group Policy setting that disables hibernation.